-These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+These sources consist of legitimate science or are evidence based through credible scientific sourcing.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

 Factual Reporting: VERY HIGH

 JSTOR is a digital library founded in 1995 by the Andrew W. Mellon Foundation.
-Originally containing digitized back issues of academic journals, it now also includes books and primary sources, and current issues of journals.
+Originally containing digitized back issues of academic journals, it now also includes books and primary sources and current issues of journals.
 It provides full-text searches of almost 2,000 journals.
-More than 8,000 institutions in more than 160 countries have access to JSTOR; most access is by subscription, but some older public-domain content is freely available to anyone.
+More than 8,000 institutions in more than 160 countries have access to JSTOR; most access is by subscription, but some older public domain content is freely available to anyone.
 According to their about page, “JSTOR provides access to more than 12 million academic journal articles, books, and primary sources in 75 disciplines.”

 JSTOR is owned by the nonprofit ITHAKA, whose mission is to “help the academic community use digital technologies to preserve the scholarly record and to advance research and teaching in sustainable ways.”
 Revenue is derived through service fees for content.

 Analysis / Bias

 In review, JSTOR is a digital library that does not publish news.
 The website allows you to search books, journal articles, and published research on over 75 different disciplines.
 Based on not publishing news and only serving as a search engine for science-based information, this source is rated as not biased.

 - None in the Last 5 years